 Engineering reports, commissioning photos, and project data sit in project folders.
 None of it reaches the plant managers, procurement coordinators, or EPC leads searching for firms with these exact capabilities.
+The work exists.
+It just never gets published.

 Generalist agencies need weeks of onboarding just to understand what the firm does.
 Then they produce content that reads like it was written by someone who has never set foot on a job site.
+73% of B2B decision-makers say thought leadership is more trustworthy than marketing materials for assessing capabilities.
+[Edelman '22] The bar is technical depth, not polish.

 What published content looks like